tokenring-ai/cdn/README.md

 - `type`: Provider type identifier
 - Provider-specific parameters (e.g., bucket name for S3, API keys for Cloudflare)

-**Note**: The plugin checks if `config.cdn` exists in the configuration.
+**Important:** The plugin checks if `config.cdn` exists in the configuration.
 If present, the CDNService is registered with the Token Ring application.
-The actual provider implementations are registered programmatically using `registerProvider()`.
+The actual provider implementations must be registered programmatically using `registerProvider()` with your specific CDN implementation instances.

 ## Plugin Integration